NCBI-Codeathons/wgs-sars-cov2/README.md

 How many of the usa sequences are complete genomes? (not partial genomes) 140,636

 these data were filtered for March 2020-end of April 2020 giving us a total of 1326 (1163 that have the states listed)

+Based on these numbers, we will use a randomized approach to select 100 genomes to begin with.
+We will use the whole genome sequence files to construct phylogenetic trees and then extract the spike protein sequences and proceed with additional analysis after that.

 - Data from the NCBI website were filtered and categorized  based on US regions in excel: ( North east, Midwest, South, West )